1. Degas vs Caillebotte

 Only Morisot, Pissarro and Degas remained of the original Impressionist artists.
 Caillebotte declined to take part in Degas’ exhibition.
 Degas himself exhibited fewer than ten artworks, most of which were just sketches.
 Morisot also contributed only a small number of works.
 Pissarro was represented by 27 paintings and pastels, the largest collection from the Impressionist group and he displayed his works in frames of complimentary colours.

-As in the Fifth Impressionist Exhibiton, a glass case placed centre stage in the exhibition remained empty for much of the show’s opening.
+As in the Fifth Impressionist Exhibition, a glass case placed centre stage in the exhibition remained empty for much of the show’s opening.
 However, at some point, a small sculpture of a dancer was placed there.
 This was the long awaited sculpture by Degas that he had been working on for many months.

 To make the work, Degas had asked van Goethen to pose naked for him in several sessions whilst he modelled her body in extreme detail, before then posing fully clothed in her dancer’s attire.

 In particular, she chose to exhibit a number of works featuring children, posed in entirely natural ways.
 ‘Lydia Crocheting in the garden at Marly’ from 1880 and ‘The Cup of Tea’, also featuring her sister Lydia and from 1880-81, are two clear examples of the influence of the Impressionist style on Cassatt’s work.

 Much like Morisot, Cassatt focussed heavily on soft, pastel scenes often set within the home.
 Her portraits of Lydia reveal the everyday social rituals and pastimes of fashionable upper-middle-class women during that time, the perfect representations of the ‘Parisienne type’.
 ‘The Cup of Tea’ was purchased by Durand-Ruel, along with many more of Cassatt’s paintings following the Sixth Impressionist Exhibition.

-3. Response from the critics
+3. Acclaim from the Critics

 The divisions in the group did not go unnoticed by critics reviewing the Sixth Impressionist Exhibition.